 We are an early-stage life sciences technology company, and have incurred significant losses since Legacy Hyperfine and Liminal formed in 2014 and 2018, respectively, and expect to continue to incur losses in the future.
-We incurred net losses of \$64.9 million and \$23.4 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$136.3 million.
+We incurred net losses of \$73.2 million and \$64.9 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$209.5 million.
 These losses and accumulated deficit were primarily due to the substantial investments made to develop and improve our technology and products.
 Over the next several years, we expect to continue to devote substantially all of our resources towards continuing development and commercialization of our products and research and development efforts for additional products.
 These efforts may prove more costly than we currently anticipate.
-We have just begun generating product revenue but may never generate revenue sufficient to offset our expenses, or at all.
-In addition, as a public company, we will incur significant legal, accounting, administrative, insurance and other expenses that we did not incur as a private company.
+We are generating product revenue but may never generate revenue sufficient to offset our expenses, or at all.
+In addition, as a public company, we will continue to incur significant legal, accounting, administrative, insurance and other expenses that we did not incur as a private company.
 Accordingly, we cannot assure you that we will achieve profitability in the future or that, if we become profitable, will sustain profitability.